Federation Concert Hall: 2020 major redevelopment

 In 2020, the hall underwent a major redevelopment to install a variable acoustics system, fulfilling an ambition from the original design.
 Led by acoustician Andrew Nicol, the project allows the hall's reverberation to be mechanically adjusted.
 The system uses 650 sqm of motorised velour wool banners that can be deployed or retracted from hidden compartments, along with new horizontal timber sound-reflecting blades on the stage walls.

 The upgrades enable the hall's acoustic profile to be fine-tuned for a broader range of music, from chamber and early music to full symphonic and amplified works.
 According to Nicol, the changes provide greater "musical detail, improved ensemble, [and] greater crispness when required".
 The new elements were visually integrated with the original architecture in consultation with original designer Garry Forward.
-In addition to improving live performances, the variable acoustics significantly enhanced the hall's function as a recording venue for national broadcasts, particularly for ABC Classic FM.
+In addition to improving live performances, the variable acoustics significantly enhanced the hall's function as a recording venue for national broadcasts, particularly for ABC Classic.